 Fence by Ila Arab Mehta translated from Gujrati by Rita Kothari follows the journey of Fateema Lokhandwala from her formative years as the daughter of a scrap metal seller (hence the surname) to her role as a professor.
-Fateema dreams of owning a home for her family which remains the highlight in her life with its own share of hardships.

-Seems simple, right?
+Not much to ask for, right?
 But as a Muslim woman, she has to face constant discriminations and false accusations because of her religion.
 It is this story of triumph that takes the trophy home.

 In a nation entering modernity, people were beginning to consider education as important as caste and creed.